jandubois/rancher-desktop-downloads/PLAN.md

 -   **Schedule:** The GitHub Actions workflow is scheduled to run at midnight Pacific Time (`0 8 * * *` UTC).
 -   **Timezone:** The Go script now uses the `America/Los_Angeles` timezone to record the date for the download counts.
 This ensures that all downloads for a given day in the Americas are attributed to the same day.

+## 8. Phase 4: Homebrew Analytics

+To gain more insight into the distribution of Rancher Desktop, this phase will focus on collecting and storing Homebrew installation analytics.

+### 8.1.
+Goal

+The goal of this phase is to track the installation trends of Rancher Desktop on Homebrew over time.

+### 8.2.
+Data Source

+The analytics data will be fetched from the Homebrew API.
+The data is available in a JSON file for each cask.
+For Rancher Desktop, the URL is `https://formulae.brew.sh/api/cask/rancher.json`.

+The API provides the total number of installations over sliding windows of 30, 90, and 365 days.
+It is not possible to derive daily download numbers from this data.
+The data is also aggregated and does not provide a breakdown by platform or architecture.

+### 8.3.
+Implementation Details

+1.  **New Go Program:**
+    -   A new Go program, `brew_analytics.go`, will be created to fetch and process the Homebrew analytics data.
+    -   The program will fetch the JSON data from the Homebrew API.
+    -   It will parse the JSON and extract the 30, 90, and 365-day installation counts.

+2.  **Data Storage:**
+    -   The data will be stored in a new CSV file, `data/homebrew_analytics.csv`.
+    -   The CSV file will have the following columns:
+        -   `date`: The date of data capture (YYYY-MM-DD).
+        -   `30d`: The total installations in the last 30 days.
+        -   `90d`: The total installations in the last 90 days.
+        -   `365d`: The total installations in the last 365 days.

+3.  **GitHub Actions Workflow Modifications:**
+    -   The existing GitHub Actions workflow will be updated to run the new `brew_analytics.go` program daily.
+    -   The workflow will commit the updated `data/homebrew_analytics.csv` file to the `data` branch.